bprinty/auora/docs/guide/README.md

 <img src="/central-dogma.png" width="700px" alt="Central Dogma of State Management" />

+Most reactive web applications also connect to an external service for sending/receiving data (e.g. REST API), which makes can make this process difficult to manage without an abstraction.

 ### Why Use a State Manager?

 If you've built large applications with components and interactivity, you've likely used a state manager and understand the value.
 If you haven't, using a state manager is a way of simplifying the management of data and flow of events throughout your application.
 The diagram below shows an intuitive representation of the difference between an application without (left) and with (right) an application store: